Bone Density Group Exercise Class

 Why Does Exercise Matter for Bone Density?

 Bones respond to load.
-Strength work, weight-bearing tasks and balance work can form part of a bone health plan.
-The right mix depends on your scan, fracture history, strength, balance, pain, medicines and health.
+Strength work, weight-bearing tasks and balance training can form part of a bone health plan.
+The right mix depends on your scan, fracture history, strength, balance, pain, medicines and general health.

 Current guidance supports strength, balance and posture training for many people with osteoporosis.
 People with higher fracture risk need extra care with sudden, heavy or poorly controlled loading.
 You can also read more about osteoporosis and osteopenia.